+Here it is understood that edges are independent conditional on the labeling $\varphi$.
+In Section \ref{sec:multipleplanted} we will generalize this defintion by considering the case in which a large number of identical copies of $H_n$ is planted.

-We are interested in the large graph behavior of the above testing problem.
-An instance of this problem is parametrized by the pair $q_0, \{H_n\}_{n\in \naturals}$, where $q_0\in (0,1)$ is a number and $\{H_n\}_{n\in\naturals}$ is a sequence of graphs.
-Two questions will be addressed in the next sections: \begin{enumerate} \item Under which conditions on $q_0$, $\{H_n\}_{n\in\naturals}$ the two laws $\prob_0$, $\prob_1$ are weakly distinguishable?
+Whenever the two laws $\prob_{0,n}$ and $\prob_{1,n}$ are distinguishable, we will also say that the motif $H_n$ is detectable.
+We will consider the following fundamental questions: \begin{itemize} \item Under which conditions on $q_0$, $\{H_n\}_{n\in\naturals}$ the are two laws $\prob_{0,n}$, $\prob_{1,n}$ weakly distinguishable?